notwaldorf/notwaldorf.github.com/_posts/2016-04-04-emoji-emoji-emoji.markdown

 Skia will first look up the glyph corresponding to 😻 in the Comic Sans font.
-It won't find it, so it will first try the web `fallback` font, the default platform sans-serif (I think on OSX this is Helvetica, and it's probably Arial on Windows).
+It won't find it, so it will first try the web `fallback` font, the default platform sans-serif (I think on OS X this is Helvetica, and it's probably Arial on Windows).
 That also doesn't have the glyph (remember, only one font knows how to draw cats with heart eyes), so Skia will know to fallback to `AppleColorEmoji` by looking at the glyph: it's 32 bits, and it's in colour,